 *Tracking: Your SUPs ability to naturally go straight

 Securing your fin all the way to the back of your fin box (closest to the tail) will increase the stability of your SUP and your board’s tracking & speed.
 The trade off is that it will be slower to maneuver.
-This is a good placement if you’re paddling longer distances and want to maximize your tracking and speed of your board.
+This is a good placement if you’re paddling longer distances on the water and want to maximize your tracking and speed of your board.

 3. Fin positioned in the middle of the fin box